zyx124/JavaInterview/core_java.md

 }
 ```

+`Runnable` is preferred because you can treat the objects separately instead of only get the thread behavior.
+It allows the objects loosely coupled with concurrency ways.

 #### Methods

 To create a thread, `start()` is used.
 If only use `run()`, it only calls the simple method. `start()` can only be used once, but `run()` can be called multiple times.